Meal Prep 101

 Now that back-to-school season is here and life is about to get a bit more structured and busy, meal prep becomes a much more useful tool to help get dinner on the table fast and with less stress.

-This information was pulled from my Member Meal Prep Guide that you also have access to, so go download and print it out if you haven’t already!
+This information was pulled from my Member Meal Prep Guide (found here) that you have access to, so download and print it out if you haven’t already!
 By following my simple strategy, you’ll be able to consistently eat healthy meals, reduce food waste, and get dinner on the table fast during the week!

-As a Cooking Club member, you’ll also get access to my Guide to Meal Prep video so you can get all the pro tips!!
+As a Cooking Club member, you’ll also get access to my short Guide to Meal Prep video.

 The Meal Prep Guide